afsunday/podtable/README.md

 * Also podtable css doesn't include general table styling only css which it needs so you can style your table as you want.

+* Also never include more that one row in the able header <em>currently</em> this will prevent podtable from working properly

 * if you are using vuejs always provide a [Unique key for your v-for](https://stackoverflow.com/questions/56726147/why-does-vue-use-its-in-place-patch-though-im-binding-a-key-in-v-for-loop) because of vue's [In-place-patch](https://v3.vuejs.org/guide/list.html#maintaining-state) strategy.